Last updated on April 6th, 2021 at 10:34 am

 Founded in 2005, RT, originally Russia Today, is a television network funded by the Russian government.
-It operates cable and satellite television channels directed to audiences outside of Russia as well as providing Internet content in various languages, including Russian.
+It operates cable and satellite television channels directed to audiences outside of Russia and provides Internet content in various languages, including Russian.
 Critics of RT claim they are a source for disinformation and pro-Russian propaganda.

 Funded by / Ownership

-RT News is owned by ANO “TV-Novosti”, which is funded by the Russian Government.
-The network is funded through advertising as well as 307 million USD from the Russian Government as of 2016.
+ANO “TV-Novosti,” owns RT News, which the Russian Government funds.
+The network is funded through advertising and 307 million USD from the Russian Government as of 2016.

 Analysis / Bias